top of page

 Cowpeas in the Garden Ecosystem

 Cowpeas are beneficial to the garden because, like other legume-family plants, they fix nitrogen in the soil.
-They can also be used as a cover crop, being chopped and mixed into the soil to add organic matter.
-They’re vining plants that grow tall and dense, helping to choke out weeds and serve as a summertime privacy hedge if grown up a fence or trellis.
+They can also be used as a cover crop, being chopped and mixed into the soil to add organic matter and build healthy soil.
+Their dense growth helps to choke out weeds and serve as a summertime privacy hedge if grown up a fence or trellis.

 Harvesting and Cooking Cowpeas

+Cowpeas are tasty and nutrient-dense.
 The bean pods can be harvested when young and cooked like snap peas.
 Or they can be left a bit longer, shelled when the beans are green, and cooked right away.
-They can also be left to dry on the vine so they can be shelled and preserved as dried beans.
+They can also be left to dry on the vine so they can be shelled and preserved as dried beans (or seeds for next year).

 bottom of page